Sorority Sister: What's the bad news?

 - Large Ham: Everything that comes out of Detective Cameron's mouth is pure awesome.

-- Make-Out Point: Where the axe murders happened.
+- Make-Out Point: Where the axe murders in 1959 happened.

-This was not what Dekker intended, however.
-The ending he wanted: The scene of Chris and Cynthia standing in front of the burning sorority house moves to the street where cop cars race down the street.
+- The Dekker-preferred ending on the DVD: The scene of Chris and Cynthia standing in front of the burning sorority house moves to the street where cop cars race down the street.
 We then see the charred and zombified Cameron shuffling down the street when he suddenly stops and falls to the ground, his head explodes and the slugs scamper out and head into a cemetery.
 However, the spaceship from the beginning of the film has returned with the aliens intending to retrieve their experiment.

 - My Greatest Failure: Detective Cameron is haunted by his former high school sweetheart's axe-murder.